bradbunce/launchdarkly-react-logger/README.md

 ```

 This setup ensures:
-1. Your application starts with the stored log level (or 'info' as default)
+1. Your application starts with the stored log level
 2. When the SDK log level flag changes:
    - The LDProvider tracks the evaluation in analytics
    - Your application receives the new level via onLogLevelChange